franckfotso1/hol-app-service/instructions/_entries/02-02-first-web-app.md

 #### Create an App Service Plan

-To be able to deploy App Service you need to have a Service Plan associated to it which define the infrastructure properties you need.
+To be able to deploy App Service you need to have a [Service Plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans) associated to it which define the infrastructure properties you need.

-Let's define a [Linux App Service Plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans) with a Standard sku.
+Let's create a [Linux App Service Plan](https://learn.microsoft.com/en-us/cli/azure/appservice/plan?view=azure-cli-latest) with a Standard tier.

 Remember, the naming convention for App Service Plan will be: `aps-<environment>-<region>-<application-name>-<owner>-<instance>`